Aaveqaspis: Distribution

 A. inesoni has been collected from the Lower Cambrian (Atdabanian) Buen Formation, Sirius Passet Fossil-Lagerstätte, Peary Land, North Greenland, 82°47′6″N 106°12′7″E, on the south side of the broad valley known as Sirius Passet at its junction with J. P. Koch Fjord.

 Habitat

 Aaveqaspis inesoni was probably a marine bottom dweller, that lived in deeper water.
 This may be deduced from the dominance of eyeless forms and the absence of seaweeds at the collection site.

 Taxonomic position

 The taxonomic position of A. inesoni is unclear.
-Its likeness to Buenaspis and Liwia may suggest Aaveqaspis could be assigned to the order Nectaspida and family Liwiidae.